 “What’s the best way to fund my business?”: Ten founders give the lowdown on the best way to fund your business

-A quick question to ask, but a complex question to answer.
-And, of course, it depends: On the stage of your business; your objectives for the business; your reasons for seeking investment; and the speed at which you require it.
 It will also depend on what you are willing to offer in exchange for investment.
 Will you sell shares in your business, for example, or are you looking for a loan which will eventually be paid back?

-What is the best way to fund my business?
-Ten founders offer suggestions
+Whats the best way to fund my business

-Bootstrapping your business usually means funding your business with your own money to get if off the ground, and then continuing to fund it with revenue generated by the business itself.
-When I started my first business, I wasted a lot of time talking to potential investors explaining why they should back my business.
+When I started my first business, I wasted a lot of time talking to potential investors explaining why they should fund my business.
 At the time, “the business” was little more than a well-crafted business plan and financial forecast.
-I remember the moment when the “penny dropped” and I realised no one was going to invest in my business until I had actually created it and it was earning some revenue.
+I remember the moment the “penny dropped” and I realised no one was going to fund my business until I had actually created it and it was earning some revenue.
 That meant investing my own savings to get things moving.
 I had to put my money where my mouth was.

-A big advantage of starting your business in this way is that you are in control of the business.
+A big advantage of funding your business in this way is that you are in control of the business.
 It puts you firmly in the driving seat.
 When it comes to the direction you want the company to take, the key decisions are down to you.

 Tim Martin, CEO of WorkInConfidence, who bootstrapped his business puts it very succinctly